typemill/typemill/content/3_for-theme-developers/06-theme-variables/10-item.md

 ### {{ item.folderContent }}

 This information is only available for **folders**.
-It contains the whole content of that folder, again as an multidimensional array of item objects.
+It contains the whole content of that folder as a multidimensional array of item objects.
 You can use it to list the content of a folder.

 To do so, you have two options:

 1. Display only the first level items in the current folder.
-This can be done with a simple for loop.
+This can be done with a simple `for` loop.
 2. Display all nested items and folders within the current folder recursively.
 You have to write a Twig macro for that.

 The simple solution with all first level items of the current folder looks like this: